MeiLam1218/Claw-Machine/README.md

 ## Requirements
 - Python 3.7 or higher
 - Pygame 2.5.0 or higher
+- NumPy 1.20.0 or higher (for sound generation)

 ## Tips for Success
-- Watch the turtle positions carefully before dropping
+- Watch the doll positions carefully before dropping
-- Time your claw close precisely when it's over a turtle
+- Time your claw close precisely when it's over a doll
-- The claw needs to be centered over the turtle for a successful grab
+- The claw needs to be centered over the doll for a successful grab
+- **Stay calm if a doll falls** - you have 12 coins, so keep trying!
+- Position over dolls at the edges or top for potentially better grip
 - Keep an eye on the timer - don't waste precious seconds!
 - The timer color changes to warn you when time is running low
-- You need to catch at least 5 turtles out of 6 attempts to win!
+- You need to catch at least 5 dolls out of 12 attempts to win!
+- Both turtles and owls count toward your score equally

 ## Contributing
 Feel free to add your own features and improvements to this project.